NOW OPEN!

-Trespassers Beware! is generously funded, in part, by the National Endowment for the Arts / ArtsHERE, Humanities Kansas, Kansas Arts Commission and individual donors.
+Trespassers Beware! is generously funded by the National Endowment for the Arts / ArtsHERE, in partnership with Mid-America Arts Alliance, Mellon Foundation, Humanities Kansas, Kansas Studies Institute at Johnson County Community College, Kansas Arts Commission and individual donors.

 • "I will go to Washington and personally defend it...
 If I do not then there is no cemetery in this land safe from sale, at the will of the government.”